ethankhall/archived-projects/docs/Exercise0.md

 This won't do anything for us now.
 But we will use it in a few steps.
 Change directories to `workspace/exercise0`.

+#### Create git repo
 So this is just a normal directory, like any other on your computer.
 Let's create a git repo.
 ```
 git init
 ```

+#### Repo Status
 This command will create a .git directory in this folder.
 That is where git will store everything.
 Create a new file `echo "Line 1" > README`.
-If you ran the status command, it will look like this.
+If you run `git status` command, it will look like this.
 ```
 > git status
 # On branch master